The short story

 The Fine Print

 - The AABGBBBW project is on the Solera System, where we consistantly add and draw off from the barrel.
+(See also the story of Walloon solera ale in Sweden that has been going for 200 years.)

 - Any member can bring five gallons a a fully-fermented batch of the AABGBBBW recipe to Randy’s and exchange it for 4 gallons of the current blend.
 The gallon is for the “angels share.”